This program is offered online in selected states. Please contact us for more information.

 The Master of Science in Nursing: Acute Care Nurse Practitioner with an Emphasis in Adult-Gerontology program prepares experienced registered nurses to provide competent advanced practice nursing care in complex, acute, and critical care settings through an evidence-based program of study.
 Graduates are eligible for certification as adult-gerontology acute care nurse practitioners (ACNP-AG) from the American Nurses Credentialing Center (ANCC) or the American Association of Critical Care Nurses (AACN).

-The adult-gerontology program combines courses in advanced health assessment, clinical diagnosis, procedural skill acquisition, and care management of acute and chronically ill adults.
+The adult-gerontology program combines courses in advanced health assessment, clinical diagnosis, procedural skill acquisition, and care management of adult and geriatric acute care patients, sub-acute patients and/or patients with exacerbations of chronic illness.
 Clinical experiences emphasize the physiological and psychosocial impact of acute and critical illness on the patient, family, and community, and prepare the ACNP-AG in the diagnosis and management of acute and life-threatening health problems.
 The 53-credit hour program includes 550 hours of directly supervised clinical practice with qualified preceptors.

 A post-master's certificate program is available to those nurses who already have a Master of Science in Nursing degree.

 Select states may have additional requirements to meet the standards in that state.
 Students should reference their Enrollment Agreement for state specific requirement.